CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/mathscs.md

 ## Presentation

-You will present on the 27th February to a small marking panel and the rest of the cohort with the marking panel asking a few questions after your talk concludes.
+You will present on the 27th February to a small marking panel with the marking panel asking a few questions after your talk concludes.
 The mark scheme will be shown beforehand in the workshops in TB2.

+If you have a study support plan or are otherwise uncomfortable with the idea of presenting your work, please let Raphael know and alternate arrangements/adjustments can be made.